 Leveraging expertise developed while creating the world's first satellite-based navigation system called Transit for the U.S. Navy in the 1970s and 1980s, APL led efforts in the 1990s to shape NASA's Discovery and New Frontiers programs to complement larger, more expensive "flagship" exploration missions.

 In February 1996, APL's NASA-funded Near Earth Asteroid Rendezvous (NEAR) spacecraft became the first mission to launch as part of the Discovery Program.
-And in January 2006, NASA's New Horizons spacecraft, which was designed, built, and operated by APL, was launched toward Pluto as the first mission of the medium-class New Frontiers Program.
+And in January 2006, NASA's New Horizons spacecraft, which was designed, built, and operated by APL, launched toward Pluto as the first mission of the medium-class New Frontiers Program.

 A university affiliated research center, APL complements the capabilities of larger NASA centers with our proven capability to lead a mission from design and build through operations and data delivery.
 By leveraging expertise and advanced technologies developed through our national security research and development programs, APL provides the nation with a significant return on its investment in applied science and technology.

 APL's competence, commitment, and dedication to discovery, engineering, sensor technology, and information systems have been proven over many years to deliver outstanding science on time and within budget.

 Design, Build, and Operate Model